Promotions

 Applies a percentage discount to the cart, like "20% off your order".

-It takes a single configuration property, the percentage
+It takes a single configuration property, the percentage, which is the discount percentage to apply.

 Example "20% off your order":